GoXYzz/speech_to_text/README.md

 # speech_to_text
-Simple way to convert speech to text in python, including Serbian language and 50 more languages.
+Simple way to convert speech to text in python, including Serbian and 50 other languages.

 # Installation